 For both types of ads, you can target by location, company categories, company names, job title, school and field of study.

 Here's a detailed guide for LinkedIn lead generation from Yantle that can help you formulate a strategy without the use of paid ads.
+Furthermore, you can also create email lists directly from LinkedIn or sales navigator and export the list to a CRM/ CSV file for your sales and marketing campaigns.

 Facebook is the biggest social network of all and, as such, it allows you to reach out to audiences with all types of interests and desires.